-We are externally managed by our investment advisor, Gladstone Management Corporation (the "Adviser"), an affiliate of ours, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
-The Adviser manages our investment activities and our Board of Directors, which is composed of a majority of directors independent from us, supervises such investment activities.
-We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administrator"), an affiliate of the Adviser, whereby we pay separately for administrative services.
+We are externally managed by our investment advisor, Gladstone Management Corporation (the "Adviser"), a SEC registered investment adviser and an affiliate of ours, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
+The Adviser manages our investment activities.
+Our Board of Directors, which is composed of a majority of directors independent from us, supervises such investment activities.
+We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administrator"), an affiliate of ours and the Adviser, whereby we pay separately for administrative services.